-- a) The discourse and actions within the team of students as it constitutes the team's intersubjective meaning making, - b) The temporal unfolding of interaction and, in particular, the instrumental genesis of CSCL tools as used by the team, and - c) The team's adoption of group practices associated with the CSCL approach and resources.
+The discourse and actions within the team of students as it constitutes the team's intersubjective meaning making,

+The instrumental genesis of CSCL tools as used by the team, and

+The team's adoption of group practices associated with the CSCL approach and resources.

-A number of ijCSCL articles in the past address aspects of methodology appropriate to accomplish such analysis of CSCL interventions.
+A number of ijCSCL articles in the past address aspects of the methodology required to accomplish such analysis of CSCL interventions.

 The focus on student discourse is perhaps the primary consideration.
-This is motivated by theories focused on discourse, such as the theory of "commognition" (communication-based cognition).
+This is motivated by the theory of "commognition" (communication-based cognition).
 Sfard (2008) proposed that human cognition (thinking) is a derivative form of communication (speaking).
 Young children first learn to talk in family interaction, later engaging in self-talk, which eventually evolves into silent thought (see Vygotsky, 1930/1978; 1934/1986).
-Language was the first step in cultural evolution, leading to cognition by nomadic hunting teams, extended-family tribes and eventually individuals (especially with the advent of written language).
+Language was the first step in cultural evolution, leading to cognition by nomadic hunting teams, extended-family tribes and eventually individuals.
 Commognition incorporates the response structure of interacting multiple voices even in an individual's solitary reflection (Bakhtin, 1986).
 In CSCL data, the sequential nature of discourse can be made visible in the structure of external-memory artifacts, including captured transcripts.
-Techniques of sequential analysis can be adapted to CSCL from conversation analysis, as systematized by Schegloff (2007), analyzing how utterances evoke and respond to each other in interactional processes of intersubjective meaning making, group cognition and collaborative knowledge building [Investigation 25].
+Techniques of sequential analysis can be adapted to CSCL from Conversation Analysis, as systematized by Schegloff (2007), analyzing how utterances evoke and respond to each other in interactional processes of intersubjective meaning making, group cognition and collaborative knowledge building.

-Sfard's book on thinking as communicating was reviewed in ijCSCL by (Stahl, 2008) [Investigation 8].
-Sfard emphasizes how mathematical cognition can be conceived of and analyzed as particular discourses.
-How children come to participate in these discourses and individualize the dominant social language of mathematics into their personal math thinking involves discursive social processes-not rote acquisition of memorized facts and procedures, but participation in co-construction of "realizations" (representational resources that index mathematical terms and figures).
-Sfard conceives this as participation in social "routines."
+Sfard's book was reviewed in ijCSCL (Stahl, 2008) [Investigation 8].
+It emphasizes how mathematical cognition can be conceived of and analyzed as particular discourses.
+How children come to participate in these discourses and individualize the dominant social language of mathematics into their personal math thinking involves discursive social processes-not rote acquisition of memorized facts, but participation in co-construction of realizations (representational resources that index mathematical terms and figures).
+Sfard conceives this as participation in social routines.
 Routines are meta-level rules that describe recurrent patterns of math discourse.
-Like Sfard's discussion itself, routines depict mathematical discourses rather than math objects.
+Like Sfard's discussion itself, routines describe mathematical discourses rather than math objects.
 She describes in some detail three types of routines: deeds, explorations and rituals.
 Deeds are methods for making changes to objects, such as drawing and enumerating squares on a digital whiteboard.
 Explorations are routines that contribute to a theory, like a student's proposal.
 Rituals are group practices that maintain the flow of social activity, like questioning and taking turns.

-Learning mathematics can be conceptualized as participation in a discourse in which people engage in the social construction of mathematical objects.
-In collaborative learning of math, groups of students adopt group practices that mirror social practices of the school-math tradition as they explore math problems, propose solutions and gradually employ technical terms.
-Through such participation, individual students can subsequently understand and personalize elements of the discourse.
+Learning mathematics can be conceptualized as participation in a discourse in which people engage in the social construction of math objects.
+In collaborative learning of math, groups of students adopt group practices that mirror social practices of the mathematics tradition as they explore math problems, propose solutions and gradually employ technical terms.
+Through such participation, individual students can understand and personalize elements of the discourse.

 Deep knowledge does not consist of memorizing discrete facts.
 There is not a single meaning of an equation or a theorem, but a network of interrelated potential realizations.
 To deeply understand the object, one must be conversant with multiple such realizations, be competent at working with them, be cognizant of their interrelationships and be able to recognize when they are applicable.
-This implies that evaluation of learning should not consist of testing individual memories, but of observing the application of these key practices.
+This implies that evaluation of learning should not consist of testing individual memories, but of observing the application of key practices.